Holic75/Baldurs-gate-dnd-3.5/README.md

 - Duration of Blur and Aid was changed to 5 rounds/level
 - Duration of Luck was changed to 1 round/level
 - Iwd Poison spell now deals 1 poison damage per 6 levels of the caster per second.
+- Duration of Defensive Harmony was increased to 1 round/level and it now gives + 4 AC bonus in all games.

 ### New Spells